 There have been various schemes used for industry research to classify business entities and knowing them can make research easier because some databases, many of the print sources, and the U.S. government (most notably the Census Bureau) use them when collecting and publishing data.
 Currently, the most important of these in the United States is the North American Industrial Classification System (NAICS).
 Prior to that, the Census Bureau used the Standard Industry Classification (SIC) codes.
 Relevant codes from these systems are included in the sections below, along with links to government data related the tobacco industry are included when available.

-There are other industry codes for the manufacture of related products like pipes and other accessories, or may have Products & Services Codes in the North American Industrial Classification System (NAICS).
+There are other industry codes for the manufacture of related products like pipes and other accessories, or may have Products & Services Codes in the North American Industrial Classification System (NAICS) and there is a 2022 North American Product Classification System (NAPCS).
 Manufacturing, wholesale, and retail are treated as different things, so it will be important to research each to understand the industry as a whole.

 If you are going to be using international data, there is also the International Standard Industrial Classifications of All Economic Activities (ISITC) External which is maintained by the United Nations.